 Secretary Rick Brajer

-Governor Pat McCrory appointed Rick Brajer* to serve as Secretary of the North Carolina Department of Health and Human Services (DHHS), effective August 14, 2015.
+Governor Pat McCrory appointed Rick Brajer (see below for pronunciation) to serve as Secretary of the North Carolina Department of Health and Human Services (DHHS), effective August 14, 2015.

 A forward looking and ethically centered leader, Brajer brings to this role a deep sense of stewardship and a heart for service to the citizens of North Carolina.
 He believes that each individual is inherently blessed with talents, and the role of leadership is to release the potential of both the people and the organization.